|Nutritional Guidelines (per serving)|

 - 1 dash freshly-ground black pepper (to taste)

 - 50 grams freshly grated Parmigiano-Reggiano

-- Add the cubed or shredded turkey and the peas and continue cooking for 3-4 minutes (longer if the peas were frozen or uncooked).
+Add the cubed or shredded turkey and the peas and continue cooking for 3 to 4 minutes (longer if the peas were frozen or uncooked).
 Season to taste with salt and pepper, remove from heat, and set aside to cool.

-- Transfer the egg-and-turkey mixture into the tart pan and transfer the pan to the oven.
+Transfer the egg-and-turkey mixture into the tart pan and put the pan to the oven.